Heaven-Waves/central-node/README.md

 ### 🐋 Docker

-Because everything in this repository (configurations, environments, etc.) is dockerized which makes things easily portable and .
+Because everything in this repository (configurations, environments, etc.) is dockerized, making things easily portable.

 ## How to use